San Antonio River Improvements Project Fact Sheet

 Lexington Avenue and includes the restored portions of the original San Antonio River Walk.

-- The Eagleland segment, from Alamo Street to Lone Star Boulevard, is the transitional
+- The Eagleland segment, from Alamo Street to Lone Star Boulevard, is essentially complete at this time and is the transitional

 segment between the downtown River Walk and the Mission Reach.